endurodave/AsyncMulticastDelegateModern/README.md

 [![conan Ubuntu](https://github.com/endurodave/AsyncMulticastDelegateModern/actions/workflows/cmake_clang.yml/badge.svg)](https://github.com/endurodave/AsyncMulticastDelegateModern/actions/workflows/cmake_clang.yml)
 [![conan Windows](https://github.com/endurodave/AsyncMulticastDelegateModern/actions/workflows/cmake_windows.yml/badge.svg)](https://github.com/endurodave/AsyncMulticastDelegateModern/actions/workflows/cmake_windows.yml)

-# Asynchronous Multicast Delegates in Modern C++
+# Asynchronous Delegates in C++

-A C++ delegate library capable of invoking any callable function either synchronously or asynchronously on a user specified thread of control.
+A C++ delegate library capable of anonymously invoking any callable function either synchronously or asynchronously on a user-specified thread of control.

+In C++, a delegate encapsulates a callable entity, such as a function, method, or lambda, so it can be invoked later.
+A delegate is a type-safe wrapper around a callable function that allows it to be passed around, stored, or invoked at a later time, typically within different contexts or on different threads.
+Delegates are particularly useful for event-driven programming, callbacks, or when you need to pass functions as arguments.

-Asynchronous function calls support both non-blocking and blocking modes with a timeout.
+Asynchronous delegate function calls support both non-blocking and blocking modes with a timeout.
 The library supports all types of target functions, including free functions, class member functions, static class functions, lambdas, and `std::function`.
 It is capable of handling any function signature, regardless of the number of arguments or return value.
 All argument types are supported, including by value, pointers, pointers to pointers, and references.
 The delegate library takes care of the intricate details of function invocation across thread boundaries.
-Thread-safe delegate containers stores delegate instances with a matching function signature.

 It is always safe to call the delegate.
-In the null state, a call will not do anything and return a default constructed return value.
-Behave like a normal pointer type.
-Can be copied, compared for equality, called, and compared to `nullptr`.
-Const correctness observed; stored const objects can only be called by const member functions.
+In its null state, a call will not perform any action and will return a default-constructed return value.
+A delegate behaves like a normal pointer type: it can be copied, compared for equality, called, and compared to `nullptr`.
+Const correctness is maintained; stored const objects can only be called by const member functions.

  A delegate instance can be: